If you’re new to the world of website hosting, you may be wondering what shared hosting is.

 This is where shared hosting comes into play.

-Unlike dedicated server hosting where you get a private server for your business, in shared hosting, your website shares the same server resources with different websites.
+Unlike dedicated server hosting where you get a private dedicated server for your business, in shared hosting, your website shares the same server resources with different websites.

-This way, the web hosting companies can offer you a much cheaper price for hosting your website, because they spread the cost of hardware, maintenance, and operating over all the customers that are using the same server.
+This way, reputable web hosting companies can offer you a much cheaper price for hosting your website, because they spread the cost of hardware, maintenance, and operating over all the customers that are using the same server.

 The first, and most obvious advantage of shared web hosting is the price.